GraphiQL

 -

-Clear storage – Click Clear data to remove all data that GraphiQL has stored locally in your browser, such as your query history, saved queries, and other preferences.
-It is useful if you want to start with a completely fresh setup or troubleshoot issues.
+Clear storage – Click Clear data to remove all data GraphiQL has stored locally in your browser, including query history, saved queries, and preferences.
+Use this to start fresh or troubleshoot issues.

 WarningThis action is irreversible for the locally stored data.